ShuaibinLi/ESBox/Quickstart/README.md

     ```

 **Expected Result**
-The task can get around 0.99999 (the actual maximum value is 1) points after 200 steps.
+The task can get around 0.99999 ( the actual maximum value is 1.0 ) points after 200 steps.